 If the property is subsequently disposed of within the temporary 12-month period, output VAT must be levied on the selling price of the property at the standard rate of 15%.
+This includes a written agreement for the sale of the property that is concluded during the temporary applied period even if the transfer occurs after the expiry of the 12 month period.
 Input tax can be claimed based on the adjusted cost of the fixed property.
 This means that the developer still receives the benefit of the input tax as the property is disposed of in the course of making taxable supplies.